Costa Rica is one of the most popular destinations in the world to retire.

 There’s A Specific Immigration Program For Retirees

 Costa Rica has an option specifically for retirees called the Pensionado Program.
+This incredible program gives you residency, given that you have a monthly pension income.

 You have to renew the program status every two years for $100.